qwqtoday/Minecraft-Server-Scanner/README.md

 # Minecraft-Server-Scanner
-this thing scans a specific cidr for minecraft server -with threads so it can be faster?
+this thing scans a specific cidr for minecraft server with threads so it can be faster?